Inflatable SUP board buyers often disappointed by Big-Box SUP Brands

 All Red Paddle iSUPS come with the dual chamber Titan Pump.
 The dual chamber system means that you can get fast high-volume pumping at low pressure.
 When it get hard to pump, just switch over to the single smaller chamber for high pressure pumping that lets you reach the higher psi you want.

-Free shipping to most parts of Canada for Red Paddle Co boards!
+Free shipping to most parts of Canada for new Red Paddle Co boards!